ampproject/amphtml/ads/adhese.md

 ## Configuration

-See ad network documentation or contact Adhese support.
+For details on the configuration semantics, see the [Adhese website](https://www.adhese.com) or contact Adhese support.

-Required parameters:
+### Required parameters

 - `data-account`
 - `data-request_type`